 - Automatically apply any existing credits (or commitments) that you have on GCP towards Neo4j service to further achieve lower costs.

 Google Cloud Platform is a powerful way to run your workloads in the cloud, because it provides for Google-grade security and a global network that delivers world-class performance.
 GCP already offers a huge range of capabilities, but up until now, nothing in the area of a managed graph service.

-If you need more horsepower from Aura, simply scale the service on demand, in a few clicks.
+If you need more horsepower from AuraDB, simply scale the service on demand, in a few clicks.
 During the scaling process, you won’t experience any interruption in service.